 SBR (styrene butadiene rubber) is a cheaper general-purpose elastomer with properties similar to natural rubber, with high tensile strength, resilience, abrasion resistance and impact strength.
 It can be commonly found in hydraulic braking systems and the majority of its industrial uses come within the tire industry

-A high-performance rubber material first developed for use in the aerospace industry, Vitron can withstand temperatures at upwards of 500 degrees Fahrenheit.
-Vitron’s high heat and corrosive resistance has led to expanded use within automotive and chemical applications, as well.
+A high-performance rubber material first developed for use in the aerospace industry, Viton can withstand temperatures at upwards of 500 degrees Fahrenheit.
+Viton’s high heat and corrosive resistance has led to expanded use within automotive and chemical applications, as well.

 A range of major differences in the ingredients used and preparation methods for foam rubber and sponge rubber yield compounds with properties suited for a variety of applications.
 Rigid foam rubber is ideal for refrigeration and freezer applications, while flexible foam rubber is often used as cushioning.
 Sponge rubbers are dense and resilient, great for long-lasting uses and in outdoor settings.

 Specialty Gasket Materials